 Now that your users/agents exist in Halo, you may wish to enable Google Sign-In on the agent application and end user portal.
 Enabling Google Sign-In will present you with some additional options as shown below.

-If you are using a hosted solution of Halo, you are not required to specify a Google App ID.
+If you are using a hosted solution of Halo and are a trialist, you are not required to specify a Google App ID.
 This means you will be authenticating using a Google application configured by Halo.
 However, if you are using an on premise solution, or you wish to manage your own Google app, you will need to register a new Google project and OAuth client for Google Sign-In.
 This can be done here: https://developers.google.com/identity/sign-in/web/sign-in.
 Once completed, copy the app's ID into the field provided in Halo.

-If you're hosed but are using the new deployment where each instance has its own auth URL, you won't be able to use Halo's default Google app for single sign-on as your auth URL will not be registered as a valid redirect URL.
+If you're hosted but are no longer a trialist so you have your own auth URL, you won't be able to use Halo's default Google app for single sign-on as your auth URL will not be registered as a valid redirect URL.
 To resolve this, you will need to create an app in the Google developer portal that you can use for single sign-on from this link: https://developers.google.com/identity/sign-in/web/sign-in.
 You will need to register a new OAuth client, where your auth URL is added as a redirect URL.
-Once the app has been created you will need to copy your Google app ID into the corresponding field on the integration page in Halo.
+Once the app has been created you will need to copy your Google app ID (not including the portion "apps.googleusercontent.com") into the corresponding field on the integration page in Halo.

 It is advised that Google Sign-In is confirmed as working with your configuration first before activating the automatic redirect, otherwise, you may interrupt the sign in process for your users/agents.